defi-wonderland/keep3r-framework/docs/src/content/how-to/automation_vault.md

 ### Step 2: Add metadata

-Adding a name and description to your vault will make it easier for bots to identify your job.
-Make sure to include everything needed for the execution of your job in the description.
+Adding a name and description to your vault will make it easier for bots to identify and execute your jobs.
+Ensure that your description is comprehensive, detailing all the necessary information for task execution.

-The better your description, the more amount of bots will be able to run it.
-A good job metadata could be:
+A compelling metadata entry looks something like this:

 > **Name:** My Protocol
 >
 > **Description:** Automation of My Protocol reward and distribute jobs.
 Automation scripts can be found here: [https://github.com/my-protocol/automation-scripts](https://github.com/my-protocol/automation-scripts).

 <div class="warning">
-xKeeper is a fully onchain protocol.
-Metadata is stored onchain, thus it requires a transaction.
+Please note, xKeeper operates entirely on-chain.
+Therefore, storing metadata requires an onchain transaction.
 </div>

 <video controls width="1280">